 Key features of SpeedFan

-SpeedFan monitors cpu speed as well as cpu temp
+SpeedFan monitors CPU speed as well as the CPU temp.

-– Best CPU Temperature Monitor: The best CPU temperature monitor will be one that you can adjust the CPU fan speed.
+Best CPU Temperature Monitor: The best CPU temperature monitor will be one where you can adjust the CPU fan speed.

 4. Core Temp

-HWiNFO’s CPU temperature monitor is considered to be one of the best CPU monitors because it provides a detailed graph and statistics.
+HWiNFO’s CPU temperature monitor is considered to be one of the best CPU monitors because it provides detailed graphs and statistics.